fralapo/Automated-Media-Server-Downloader/README.md

 ## Configuration of Applications

 - **qBittorrent:**
   Open qBittorrent, go to `Tools > Options`.
 Under the `Downloads` section, set the default save path to `%SystemDrive%\Media\Downloads`.
 Enable the Web UI in the `Web UI` section and set up a username and password.
+Optionally, you can configure a proxy server under the Connection tab to enhance download security.

 - **Prowlarr:**
   Set up your preferred indexers in Prowlarr, then link Radarr and Sonarr by navigating to the `Apps` menu and inputting the API key found in `Settings > General` of each program.